goehlemichael/nix_configs/Readme.md

-# Some nix configs. used on MacOS 14.0
+# Some nix configs. used on MacOS 14.0, requires nix package manager to be installed

 # Example usage
+    git clone <this repo>
+    cd <this repo>/devshells

-    nix-shell shell.nix
+    nix-shell robot-framework-playwright.nix

+$ you will be in a shell environment with libraries required for robotframework-browser (playwright)